-The Flex RDG is a fun snowshoe with impressive traction that really shines on packed trails and icy terrain.
-The binding system cinches around the entire foot uniformly and allows for quick micro-adjustments with the simple turn of a dial.
-While we have some reservations about the durability of the binding over time, we had to recognize the popularity of this model among our testers.
+The Flex RDG is a fun snowshoe with impressive traction that shines on packed trails and icy terrain.
+The Boa binding system cinches around the entire foot uniformly and allows for quick micro-adjustments with the simple turn of a dial.
+While we have some reservations about the durability of the binding over time, the popularity of this model among our testers can't be denied.

-This wasn't the best model for flotation and unfortunately, Tubbs only offers the Flex RDG in one size with no options for add-on flotation tails.
-For women that will weigh over 150 pounds fully dressed and loaded up, there are better snowshoes to consider, especially for deeper snow.
-But for packed trails, shallow powder, and steep terrain, this is a great purchase, even if you're over the weight limit.
+This isn't the best model for flotation due, primarily, to a small surface area.
+And, unfortunately, Tubbs only offers the Flex RDG in one size with no options for add-on flotation tails.
+For those that weigh over 150 pounds fully dressed and loaded up, there are better snowshoes to consider, especially for deep snow.
+But for packed trails, shallow powder, and steep terrain, this is a great purchase, even if you're over the optimal weight load.

-The Flex RDG was one of our favorite snowshoes for traction.
+The Flex RDG is one of our favorite snowshoes for traction.
 Curved traction rails, carbon steel toe crampons, and molded brake bars make for an impressive shoe in icy conditions and on steep terrain.
-The Flex RDG also has heel lifts for climbing high angle hills.
-The only other model that had heel lifts was our Editors' Choice, the MSR Lightning Ascent - Women's which grabbed a perfect 10 for traction.
+The Flex also has heel lifts for climbing high angle hills.

 Ease of Use

-Once we figured out a few nuances of the binding system, this snowshoe was incredibly fast and easy to use.
-Hence our awarding it a Top Pick for Ease of Use.
-The binding system opens up nice and wide in order to accommodate a large boot, and then tightens down with the simple turn of a dial — that's it!
-The Boa system cinches the entire foot evenly and uniformly, and the frame design allowed us to walk almost as normally as if we weren't wearing snowshoes at all.
+Once you figure out a few nuances, this binding on this snowshoe is incredibly fast and easy to use.
+The Boa system opens up nice and wide to accommodate a large boot, and then tightens down with the simple turn of a dial — that's it!
+The entire foot is cinched evenly and uniformly, and the frame design allows a gait almost as normal as if you weren't wearing snowshoes at all.

-A couple tips that will save you the initial confusion we experienced
+Here are a couple of tips that will save you the initial confusion we experienced:

 - Figure out the heel strap sizing before you head out to hike.
 There are two settings on the strap that are set into place via two pegs that fit into holes on the rubber strap.
-They are tight and very hard to adjust with cold fingers, but they only need to be adjusted once, so do it when your fingers are warm and you're not impeded by layers of snow clothes.
+They are tight and tough to adjust with cold fingers.
+But they only need to be adjusted once, so do it when your fingers are warm, and you're not impeded by layers of snow clothes.

 - When the Boa dial is pulled up in the 'open' position, the top of the binding system stretches and opens quite far.
 We initially didn't realize this, which is why we were messing with the heel strap unnecessarily.

 The Flex RDG is a great snowshoe for exploring packed trails and steep terrain.
-The binding system is easy to use and very comfortable, and the traction system is among the best we tested.
+The bindings are easy to use and very comfortable, and traction is among the best we tested.
 We have concerns about the long-term durability of the Boa binding due to its thin wire cables being exposed, and this shoe isn't the best for flotation, so we don't recommend it for deep backcountry travel.
-But for trips closer to friends and cars, no matter how advanced the terrain, this is a great snowshoe.
+But for trips closer to friends and cars, this is a great snowshoe.